 The shot contains a hormone (progestin) like the hormone females produce.
 It doesn’t contain estrogen.
-The hormone stops your body from releasing an egg, makes the lining of the uterus thin and makes cervical mucous thick.
+The hormone stops the body from releasing an egg, makes the lining of the uterus thin and makes cervical mucous thick.
 You need a prescription for the injection.
-It needs to be given every 10 to 12 weeks.
-To learn more, click here.
+It’s given every 10-12 weeks.
+To learn more, see Birth Control Injection.

 Vaginal spermicides are put in the vagina before sex to help prevent pregnancy.
-They contain an ingredient (nonoxynol 9) that kills sperm.
-When sperm comes in contact with a spermicide, the sperm dies and a female can’t become pregnant.
-Spermicides come as film, foam, gel, cream or suppositories.
-Some types of spermicides can be hard to find in Canada.
-To learn more about spermicides and how to use them, click here.
+They contain an ingredient called nonoxynol-9 that kills sperm.
+In Canada, spermicides come as film or foam.
+Spermicidal gel is not available.
+Spermicides are considered to be among the least effective of all birth control methods.
+To learn more about spermicides and how to use them, see Vaginal Spermicides.

 A diaphragm is disc-shaped, made of latex or silicone, and has a flexible rim.
 It’s inserted into the vagina before sex.
 It covers the cervix and stops sperm from entering the uterus.
 A diaphragm must be used with a special type of gel that kills sperm (spermicidal gel).
-To learn more, click here.
+There are no Health Canada approved spermicidal gels containing nonoxynol-9 available in Canada.
+People who use a diaphragm should use an acid buffering gel (e.g. Contragel®, Caya Gel®) which forms a barrier in front of the cervix, lowers pH of vaginal fluid which slows down sperm.
+To learn more, see Diaphragm.

 Fertility Awareness-Based (FAB) Methods

-Fertility Awareness-Based (FAB) methods, sometimes called natural family planning, identifies the days of the month when the egg’s ready to be fertilized and becoming pregnant is most likely (fertile time).
+Fertility Awareness-Based (FAB) methods is sometimes called natural family planning.
+It identifies the days of the month when the egg’s ready to be fertilized and becoming pregnant is most likely (fertile time).
 This can be used to:

-- prevent pregnancy—don’t have vaginal intercourse or use another method of birth control during a woman’s fertile time
+- prevent pregnancy—don’t have vaginal intercourse or use another method of birth control during a person’s fertile time

-- become pregnant—have vaginal intercourse during a woman’s fertile time
+- become pregnant—have vaginal intercourse during a person’s fertile time

 Lactation Amenorrhea Method (LAM) (used after the birth of a baby)

 A tubal ligation is a permanent method of birth control.
 Surgery is done to close the fallopian tubes (the tubes that the egg travels through).
 This stops the egg and sperm from meeting.
 If the sperm can’t reach and enter the egg, you can’t become pregnant.
-To learn more, click here.
+To learn more, see Tubal Ligation.

 A vasectomy is a permanent form of birth control.
-The tubes (vas deferens) that carry the sperm from the testicles into the semen are cut and sealed.
-This means there’s no sperm in the semen, so no sperm to reach and enter the egg.
-To learn more, click here.
+It’s a minor surgery where the tubes (vas deferens) that carry the sperm from the testicles into the semen are partially removed or blocked.
+Without sperm a person can’t get pregnant.
+To learn more, see Vasectomy.

 Withdrawal (Pulling Out)

 Withdrawal is used during vaginal intercourse to reduce the risk of pregnancy.
 Withdrawal is when the penis is pulled out of the vagina before ejaculation.
 Ejaculation shouldn’t happen near the partner’s vagina.
-If semen is near the opening of the vagina, sperm can reach and enter the egg.
-To learn more, click here.
+If semen is near the opening of the vagina, sperm can enter the body and fertilize the egg.
+To learn more, see Withdrawal.

 Emergency Contraception (EC)

-A female can use emergency contraception (EC) if they aren’t sure if they’re protected from pregnancy (e.g., condom breaks, forgot birth control), or if they had unprotected sex.
+A person can use emergency contraception (EC) if they aren’t sure if they’re protected from pregnancy (e.g., condom breaks, forgot birth control), or if they had unprotected sex.
 EC doesn’t protect against STIs and HIV.
-It needs to be used right away, but can be used up to 5 days (120 hours) after unprotected sex.
+It works best if used right away, but can be used up to 5 days (120 hours) after unprotected sex.
 The 2 methods of EC are emergency contraception pills (ECPs) and the copper intrauterine device (IUD).

-The 2 types of ECP’s are Levonorgesterol ECP (e.g. Plan B®, NorLevo®, Next Choice®, Option 2®) or Ulipristal Acetate ECP (e.g. Ella®).
-The copper intrauterine device (IUD) requires a prescription and it is put in by your health care provider.
-To learn more, click here.
+The 2 types of ECP’s are levonorgesterol ECP (e.g., Plan B®, NorLevo®, Next Choice®, Option 2®) or ulipristal acetate ECP (e.g., Ella®).
+You need a prescription for the ulipristal acetate and also for the copper intrauterine device (IUD).
+A health care provider has to put the IUD in.
+To learn more, see Emergency Contraception.